-Where air permeability is most important is when towing over the road on the trailer.
-This is a dynamic condition and high air permeability will cause the cover to billow and buffet, lowering its life and potentially causing damage to the surfaces it touches.
+Where air permeability is most important is when towing.
+This is a dynamic condition and high air permeability will cause the cover to billow and buffet, lowering its life, and potentially causing damage to the surfaces it touches.

-Mold & Mildew Cause and Prevention:
+Mold & Mildew Cause and Prevention

-Mold and mildew spores are ever-present in air and soil, and most will germinate when exposed to temperatures above 75°F and relative humidity (RH) of 50%, with rapid spread occurring at 80%; however, some can grow in significantly lower temperature and RH levels.
+Mold and mildew spores are ever present in air and soil, and most will germinate when exposed to temperatures above 75° F and relative humidity of 50%, with rapid spread occurring at 80%; however, some can grow in significantly lower temperatures and RH levels.

 All fabrics will support growth but natural fibers like cotton, due to their cellulose component, are more susceptible than synthetics.
-Some synthetics are treated with an antimicrobial agent which adds to their growth resistance.
-Antimicrobial treatments protect the base surface itself, so that alone won't support spore growth.
-Organic soiling on top of those surfaces will.
-Once a population is established on the cover, vinyl seating or gel coat, an irregular stain will appear which ranges in color from gray to black; however, yellow, orange & red stains are possible.
-Sometimes UV exposure can fade them but stains are often permanent.
+Some synthetics are treated with an anti-microbial agent which adds to their growth resistance.
+Anti-microbial treatments protect the base surface itself, so that alone won't support spore growth.
+However, organic soiling on top of those surfaces will.
+Once a population is established on the cover, vinyl seating or gel coat, an irregular stain will appear which ranges in color from gray to black; however, yellow, orange, and red stains are possible.
+Sometimes UV exposure can fade them but most often they remain permanent stains.

-Treatment:
+Treatment